-A day does not pass here in the Land of Oz without whites being reminded by the unhallowed media that the dusky, angelic beings ungrammatically referred to as Aboriginals deserve unlimited amounts of cash and deference from us because of the Hitlerian behavior of our ancestors toward theirs.
-Aboriginal is an adjective, not a noun, e.g. Aboriginal art, Aboriginal history, Aboriginal quantum mechanics, but it’s used as such by everyone who doesn’t wish to come across as racist.
+A day does not pass here in the Land of Oz without whites being reminded by the media that the dusky, angelic beings ungrammatically referred to as Aboriginals deserve unlimited amounts of cash and deference from us because of the Hitlerian behavior of our ancestors toward theirs.
+Aboriginal isn’t a noun, it’s an adjective, e.g. Aboriginal art, Aboriginal history, Aboriginal quantum mechanics, but it’s used as such by everyone who doesn’t wish to come across as racist.
 In the beclouded minds of the politically correct, Aboriginal is a much more congenial term than the ridgy-didge noun Aborigine.
 Aborigine connotes primitiveness.
 Primitive customs, primitive dwellings, primitive physiognomy even.
 Aboriginal, however, has a softer, not-so-anthropological edge to it.

 Aboriginals (sic) are great.
 Aboriginals (sic) are marvelous.
 Aboriginals (sic) are wonderful.
 Aboriginals (sic) are environmentally with-it demigods because they were the first Australians and were slapped around by slap-happy British colonists and descendants thereof.

 But what if they weren’t the first Australians?
 And what if they too turned out to be somewhat slap happy to persons not of their race?